 Read more: Why I Stopped Deep Conditioning Overnight

 Most women who choose to wear their hair in its curly state do not use heat styling tools.
 If they do, it is very minimal and it is with a blow-dryer.
 The mistakes some women make when using a blow dryer are not protecting the hair from the heat with light essential oils or making the blow-dryer too hot.
 Each shaft of the hair has about 7 to 12 layers of cuticle scales.
 Their job is to protect the inside of the shaft, known as the cortex.
 Excessive use of heat will create cracks and damage to the cuticle.
 The damage caused by heat styling includes blistering and fracturing of the hair.
 Microscopic examination of the hair shows small nodes seen as grey-white or yellow specks on the affected hair shafts.
 The hair tends to break at the sites of the nodes, leading to patchy breakage.

-- Change your hair styling routine- Limit the use of heated instruments on your hair and also try using them on lower settings
+If you are currently using heat to style your hair, try to limit the use of heated instruments on your hair or at least try using them on lower settings.

 Most importantly, occasionally visit a licensed hairstylist that you trust to provide you with information on how you can improve your routine at home and offer you in-salon treatments that will enhance the health of your hair.